 The Company's deferred tax liabilities as of December 31, 2018 and 2017 include liabilities related to differences in the carrying value of certain assets for financial reporting purposes versus the basis of such assets for income tax reporting purposes, primarily due to accelerated depreciation for income tax purposes.
 The Company's deferred tax liabilities as of December 31, 2018 and 2017 also include liabilities related to the future income tax cost of repatriating the unremitted earnings of certain subsidiaries that are not indefinitely reinvested or that will not be indefinitely reinvested in the future.
 If unforeseen law changes or other facts and circumstances cause a change in expectations regarding the future tax cost of repatriating these earnings, the resulting adjustments to the deferred tax balances could have a material effect on the Company's consolidated financial statements.
-As of December 31, 2018 there are no unremitted earnings of any subsidiary that the Company considered permanently reinvested as of December 31, 2017.
-The amount of unremitted earnings that the Company considered permanently reinvested as of December 31, 2017, primarily due to a corresponding decrease in the amount of underlying unremitted earnings at a certain subsidiary.
+As of December 31, 2018 there are no unremitted earnings of any subsidiary that the Company considered permanently reinvested, compared to approximately \$13.9 million of unremitted earnings that the Company considered permanently reinvested as of December 31, 2017.
+The amount of unremitted earnings that the Company considered permanently reinvested decreased during 2018 as compared to 2017, primarily due to a corresponding decrease in the amount of underlying unremitted earnings at a certain subsidiary.